azizmobarak/react-screen-modal/README.md

 }

   return (
-    // add it inside comppnenet or alone
+    // add it inside  a component if nedded
      <CoverModal
     width={500} // default is 100%
     direction="left" // default is left